thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker-Containers-SRS.md

 ### 1.1 Purpose

+- Currently, when an end user wishes to upload a Jupyter Notebook file to OnTrack, they must first manually convert the file to a PDF.
+The purpose of the Jupyter Notebook conversion feature is to automatically perform the conversion of Jupyter Notebook files to PDF during the submission process.
+During research for this feature it was determined that converting Word documents to PDF was an extensible feature of the Jupyter Notebook conversion feature.
-- Currently, when using the OnTrack system, the user would need to convert a Jupyter Notebook file, or a Word document file to PDF before uploading to OnTrack.
-The purpose of the Docker containers is to allow the conversion of both Jupyter Notebook and Word document file types to a PDF file type, in the process of submitting them to OnTrack.
-The user will submit either a Jupyter Notebook file or a Word Document file, and depending on which file type is submitted, one container will provide the conversion function for the Jupyter Notebook, and the other container will provide the conversion function for the Word document.
+Depending on the type of file that an end user submits - if it is a Word document or a Jupyter Notebook file - one container will provide the conversion function for the Jupyter Notebook, and the other container will provide the conversion function for the Word document.
 Both containers will output a PDF file.

 ### 1.2 Intended Audience